steeleye/recruitment-ext/full-stack/orders-filters-and-listing.md

-# SteelEye full-stak developer - Orders filters and listing problem
+# SteelEye full-stack developer - Orders filters and listing problem

 The question below is meant to give candidates a sense of the problems we tackle at SteelEye.
 Please submit solutions in the form of a readme + working code.
 The problems should take around three hours to complete (2 hrs for the APIs and 1 for the Frontend).